 Bhavani Jayaprakash is the Promoter of our Company.
-As on the date of this Draft Prospectus, our Promoter's shareholding in our Company is as follows:
+As on the date of this Prospectus, our Promoter's shareholding in our Company is as follows:

-Sr. No. Name of the Promoter No. of Equity Shares held % of Pre-Issue issued, subscribed and paid-up Equity Share capital 1.
+subscribed and paid-up Equity Share capital 1.
 Bhavani Jayaprakash 14,957,177 86.66%